Paul Rickert

-Paul Rickert (born 1947) is an American artist, known for his watercolor paintings of urban and industrial scenes.
+Paul Rickert (June 21, 1945 - May 25, 2023) was an American artist, known for his watercolor paintings of urban and industrial scenes.

 Early years and education

-Paul Rickert was born in Philadelphia, Pennsylvania in 1947.
+Paul Rickert was born in Philadelphia, Pennsylvania on June 21, 1945.
 Rickert, son of noted Philadelphia artist and illustrator, William Rickert, grew up along Wissahickon Creek, where 19th-century artists Thomas Moran and William Trost Richards painted in their youth.
 The Rickert household was permeated by art and music where Paul acquired a taste for classical music, especially compositions by Franz Joseph Haydn.

 Vietnam Combat Artists Program

 At the age of 19, Rickert was drafted into the U. S. Army where he applied for assignment with the Vietnam Combat Artists Program.
 He was accepted and deployed to Vietnam in August 1966 where he was assigned to Combat Art Team I, serving from August 15, 1966, to December 15, 1966, under the supervision of Frank M. Sherman.